alejandro-garf/Simple-Webpage/README.md

 # Garftech Simple Webpage Project

 ## Project Overview
 This project involves the creation of a webpage for a fictional company called Garftech.
 The webpage includes information about the company, its services, job opportunities, and relevant links and was constrcuted using HTML and CSS.
+This was my first experience using HTML and CSS.

 ## Webpage Link
 You can view the Garftech webpage [here](https://garftech-webpage.static.domains/).